Ernawaty2024/deep-learning-challenge/README.md

 ### 7. `checkpoint/` and `checkpoints/`
 These directories store model checkpoints created during the training process.
 The checkpoints can be used to restore the model at a particular point during training or to continue training from a saved state.

-### 8. `README.md`
-This file provides an overview of the project and explains the contents of each file and folder in the project directory.

 ## Instructions for Use

 1. **Run the Notebooks**: